lucienshawls/Free-Cloud-Compute/README.md

 5. Wait until the job proceeds to `Maintaining` step.
 6. Connect to the instance.

+The specific step of filling information varies with the operating system.

+### Ubuntu
+- Identifier
+This label is used for instances to announce and distinguish themselves with other instances.
+Choose arbitrarily but reasonable.
+- N2N
+You need to decide whether n2n edge is used.
+If so, you also need to assign the remote ip address for the instance.
+This will be referred to later as `N2N_IP`.
+*Notice: this is different from the local ip address that you assigned on your own computer.*
+- FRP
+You need to decide whether frpc is used.
+If so, you also need to Specify the remote SSH port for frp.
+This will be referred to later as `FRP_SSH_PORT`.
+- Personal SSH public key
+You may deploy your persoanl SSH public key for authentication.
+Make sure that the corresponding secret has been added to the repository.
+- Static host key
+Normally, the host key changes each time an instance is initialized.
+You have to manually delete the related information in the local file `~/.ssh/known_hosts` otherwise the connection is refused to prevent man-in-the-middle attack.
+If you choose to deploy a static host key, the host key will remain the same each time an instance is initialized and it makes it easier for you to connect.

+### Windows
+- Identifier
+This label is used for instances to announce and distinguish themselves with other instances.
+Choose arbitrarily but reasonable.
+- N2N
+You need to decide whether n2n edge is used.
+If so, you also need to assign the remote ip address for the instance.
+This will be referred to later as `N2N_IP`.
+*Notice: this is different from the local ip address that you assigned on your own computer.*
+- FRP
+You need to decide whether frpc is used.
+If so, you also need to Specify the remote SSH port for frp and the remote RDP port for frp.
+These will be referred to later as `FRP_SSH_PORT` and `FRP_RDP_PORT`.
+- Personal SSH public key
+You may deploy your persoanl SSH public key for authentication.
+Make sure that the corresponding secret has been added to the repository.
+- Static host key
+Normally, the host key changes each time an instance is initialized.
+You have to manually delete the related information in the local file `~/.ssh/known_hosts` otherwise the connection is refused to prevent man-in-the-middle attack.
+If you choose to deploy a static host key, the host key will remain the same each time an instance is initialized and it makes it easier for you to connect.

+### MacOS
+- Identifier
+This label is used for instances to announce and distinguish themselves with other instances.
+Choose arbitrarily but reasonable.
+- FRP
+You need to decide whether frpc is used.
+If so, you also need to Specify the remote SSH port for frp.
+This will be referred to later as `FRP_SSH_PORT`.
+- Personal SSH public key
+You may deploy your persoanl SSH public key for authentication.
+Make sure that the corresponding secret has been added to the repository.
+Notice: you can only use publickey to authenticate and login to SSH on MacOS.
 ## Connect to the instances
 - via SSH (ALL)
   - command: